pytorch/pytorch/docs/source/storage.rst

     >>> t.set_(s1, storage_offset=t.storage_offset(), stride=t.stride(), size=t.size())
     tensor([0., 0., 0.])

-Other than their ``data_ptr``, untyped storage also have other attributes such as :attr:`~torch.UntypedStorage.filename` (in case the storage points to a file on disk), :attr:`~torch.UntypedStorage.device` or :attr:`~torch.UntypedStorage.is_cuda` for device checks.
+Other than ``data_ptr``, untyped storage also have other attributes such as :attr:`~torch.UntypedStorage.filename` (in case the storage points to a file on disk), :attr:`~torch.UntypedStorage.device` or :attr:`~torch.UntypedStorage.is_cuda` for device checks.
 A storage can also be manipulated in-place or out-of-place with methods like :attr:`~torch.UntypedStorage.copy_`, :attr:`~torch.UntypedStorage.fill_` or :attr:`~torch.UntypedStorage.pin_memory`.
 FOr more information, check the API reference below.
-Keep in mind that modifying storages is a low-level API and comes with some risks.
+Keep in mind that modifying storages is a low-level API and comes with risks!
+Most of these APIs also exist on the tensor level: if present, they should be prioritized over their storage counterparts.

 .. autoclass:: torch.UntypedStorage
    :members: